KETSE/casebox/doc/source/admin/forms.rst

 Add fields to form
 ------------------

-Browse inside the newly created template (by double clicking newly created template) and adding different fields through the new “Fields template” button.
+Browse inside the newly created template (by double clicking newly created template) and adding different fields through the new “Field"  button.

-Browse inside the newly created template (by double clicking newly created template) and adding different fields through the new “Fields template” button.
+For more information